carlyl/need-meeter/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Anyone interested in knowing exactly how many basic human needs they're currently meeting and which ones they're missing.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Need Meeter helps people understand the current state of their basic human needs and identify and missing needs and there relative importance to they can better estimate whether

 ## Problem ##
   > Describe the problem your product solves.

+  > When it comes to our personal well-being it's not always easy to tell the difference between basic human 'needs' and 'wants'.
+While in reality there is a critical difference between the two, in practice they often overlap and are difficult to distinguish from one another.

+  People sometimes look outward to physical items to solve personal problems when more For example I may tell myself my one-bedroom apartment is too small and I need  be hard to tell the difference.
+It's  something because it is fundamental to our ultimate survival or well-being an

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Determine whether you actually need something to improve your well-being or your basic needs are already met.

 ## Quote from You ##
   > A quote from a spokesperson in your company.